Michael Maguire (rugby league): Wests Tigers

 On 28 October 2018, Maguire was announced as Head coach of Wests Tigers for the next three years.
 In his first year in charge of the Wests Tigers, Maguire guided the club to a ninth-place finish narrowly missing out on the finals.

 In round 4 of the 2020 NRL season, Wests lost 28–23 to the struggling Gold Coast side giving them their first win in 364 days.
-In the post match press conference, Maguire spoke to the media saying I'm sick and tired of the ups and downs of the performances.
+In the post match press conference, Maguire spoke to the media saying “I'm sick and tired of the ups and downs of the performances.
 We need to change that.
 That's what this club has been, I didn't want to say that, but it's the truth. and the truth is we need to fix how we do things when we are performing".

 During the half-time interval in round 12 of the 2020 NRL season, Maguire was seen on a dressing room camera berating his players for their poor first half performance against the New Zealand Warriors.
 Maguire was then seen kicking a chair across the room.

 At the end of his second year in charge of the Wests Tigers, the club finished a disappointing 11th on the table and missed out on the finals.
 Wests were also one of only five teams to concede over 500 points in the 2020 NRL season.

 In the 2021 NRL season, Maguire guided the Wests Tigers to a disappointing 13th placed finish on the table including a 38-0 loss against Wooden Spoon side Canterbury in the last round.
 After the season had concluded, Maguire's position as head coach came under intense scrutiny but on 21 September 2021, the Wests Tigers board declared that Maguire would continue as head coach in 2022.

 On 6 June 2022, Wests Tigers announced Maguire had been terminated as head coach with the club sitting 13th on the table.
 He was replaced by interim coach Brett Kimmorley.

+New Zealand

+In 2018, Maguire became head coach of the New Zealand national rugby league team.
+Maguire took New Zealand to the semi-final of the 2021 Rugby League World Cup where they lost against Australia.
+On 4 November 2023, Maguire coached New Zealand to the Pacific Championships trophy upsetting Australia 30-0 in the final.
+New Zealand had won just one game against the Kangaroos in the previous nine outings, with a run of three-straight losses including an 18-point drubbing just a week earlier.
+In December 2023, Maguire signed a contract to become New South Wales head coach starting in 2024.
+It was reported that Maguire had been given an ultimatum by the New Zealand rugby league board to either stay solely with them or his contract would be terminated.